00:00-00:05

 Caption: Please see Important Safety Information throughout this video and accompanying Prescribing Information and Medication Guide.
 Instructions for Use are included with the device.

-[Dr. Jackson continues to explain the results of the IXORA-Q trial as a graphical representation appears on the screen.
-The Taltz logo and dose information remain static on the top right corner of the screen.]
+[Dr. Jackson continues to explain the results of the IXORA-Q trial as a graphical representation appears on the screen.]

-Narrator: As you can see here, 73% of Taltz patients achieved the primary endpoint of sPGA-G 0,1 at week 12 compared to 8% with placebo, and, Taltz provided complete clearance in genital psoriasis that was sustained over 1 year of treatment, with 6 out of 10 patients achieving an sPGA-G 0 through week 52.
-Genital psoriasis is tough to treat, and seeing that Taltz could provide this level of efficacy was reassuring for me.
+Dr. Mark Jackson: As you can see here, 73% of Taltz patients achieved the primary endpoint of sPGA-G 0,1 at week 12 compared to 8% with placebo, and Taltz provided complete clearance in genital psoriasis that was sustained over 1 year of treatment, with 6 out of 10 patients achieving an sPGA-G 0 through week 52.
+Genital psoriasis is tough to treat and seeing that Taltz could provide this level of efficacy was reassuring for me.

 Caption: In NRI analysis, 73% of Taltz patients achieved sPGA-G (0,1) at week 12 compared to 8% of placebo (primary endpoint).